 Consider a smaller car

 This is a big move, but if you have a large car or SUV, you may not really need something that big.
 It’s more expensive, uses more gas, harder to maintain, harder to park.
-Simplify your life with less car.
+Simplify your life with fewer cars.
 You don’t need to go tiny, especially if you have a family, but try to find as small a car as can fit you or your family comfortably.
 Maybe not something you’re going to do today, but something to think about over the long term.

 Learn what “enough” is